 API Blueprint document

-An API Blueprint document – a blueprint – is a plain text Markdown document describing a Web API in whole or in part.
+An API Blueprint document (a blueprint) is a plain text Markdown document describing a Web API in whole or in part.
 The document is structured into logical sections.
 Each section has its distinctive meaning, content and position in the document.

 General section definition and structure is discussed in detail later in the Blueprint section chapter.